caufieldjh/tubduck/README.md

     `sudo systemctl start neo4j`

     Set the username and password through the browser (usually accessible at http://localhost:7474/) beforehand: login the first time with "neo4j" and "neo4j", as username and password, respectively.
 Keep the username as "neo4j" but specify a new password.
-Then specify the password though its environment variable by running this:

-    `export NEO4J_PASSWORD="admin"`
+Then specify all environment variables as in Step 3 below.

     *b)* Set up a remote Neo4j database instance.

     This can be done through the Neo4j Sandbox (https://neo4j.com/sandbox-v2).
-Once you've signed in and started a blank sandbox, set the following environment variables on the client (i.e., the machine you are running TUBDUCK on):
+Once you've signed in and started a blank sandbox, set the following environment variables on the client (i.e., the machine you are running TUBDUCK on) as specified in step 3 below.

-    `export NEO4J_PASSWORD="some-random-password"`

-    `export NEO4J_HOST="ip.address.goes.here"`

-    `export NEO4J_PORT=12345` - note the lack of quotes

     Amazon Web Services also provides Amazon Machine Images (AMIs) for Neo4j Community Edition: see https://aws.amazon.com/marketplace/pp/Neo4j-Neo4j-Graph-Database-Community-Edition/B071P26C9D

     Or, if you would prefer to use the Google Cloud Platform, there are instructions for that here: https://neo4j.com/developer/neo4j-cloud-google-image/

     Irrespective of the remote platform used, environment variables will need to be specified as above so TUBDUCK knows how to connect to the database.

+3. Set Neo4j environment variables.
+Enter the following at the command line:

+    `export NEO4J_USER="neo4j"`

+    `export NEO4J_PASSWORD="password"` - replacing *password* with whatever you set it as

+    `export NEO4J_HOST="ip.address.goes.here"`- yes, replace that with the actual IP address.
+For a local server, this will be "localhost".

+    `export NEO4J_PORT=12345` - note the lack of quotes.
+Use the port specified by the remote instance.
+For a local server, this port is 7687 by default.

 ## Running the first time